SaraDjordjev/Lane-Finding-Project/README.md

 ```
 ![Lane Detection](examples/LaneDetection.jpg)

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-TODO: Add your text here!!!

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 ![Output Image](examples/output_image.jpg)